EDUCBA Logo

 2. Data Processing

 The received data in the data acquisition layer is then sent forward to the data processing layer where it is subjected to advanced integration and processing and involves normalization of the data, data cleaning, transformation, and encoding.
 The data processing is also dependent on the type of learning being used.
 For e.g., if supervised learning is being used the data shall be needed to be segregated into multiple steps of sample data required for training of the system and the data thus created is called training sample data or simply training data.
-Also, the data processing is dependent upon the kind of processing required and may involve choices ranging from action upon continuous data which will involve the use of specific function based architecture, for example, lambda architecture, Also it might involve action upon discrete data which may require memory bound processing.
+Also, the data processing is dependent upon the kind of processing required and may involve choices ranging from action upon continuous data which will involve the use of specific function-based architecture, for example, lambda architecture, Also it might involve action upon discrete data which may require memory-bound processing.
 The data processing layer defines if the memory processing shall be done to data in transit or in rest.

 3. Data Modeling

 This layer of the architecture involves the selection of different algorithms that might adapt the system to address the problem for which the learning is being devised, These algorithms are being evolved or being inherited from a set of libraries.
-The algorithms are used to model the data accordingly, this makes the system ready for execution step.
+The algorithms are used to model the data accordingly, this makes the system ready for the execution step.

 4. Execution